mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 sex-change surgery on him, and creates a new skin on the body—softer and lighter skin— and new bone structure by using the skin and blood of a pig and other domestic animals.
-In addition, the doctor even performs a surgery on his vocal chords, completely changing the patient’s masculine voice into a feminine one.
+In addition, the doctor even performs a surgery on the patient's vocal chords, completely changing his masculine voice into a feminine one.
 Whether or not we have reached a point where science can actually do things like this, I am not sure.
 After watching the movie, my mind has been filled with the following questions:

 1. Why do we have to fix that which makes us human?
-Why do we have to fix our flaws and the limitations of the body?\
+Why do we have to fix our flaws and the limitations of the body?
 2. How do you perform a gender (since, according to Butler, gender is all about performativity) if that gender is forced upon you, as in *The Skin I Live In*?